 Create a reward system that reflects your workplace culture.
 Even informal rewards and recognition can be as effective as financial incentives and prizes:

 - Set up a program that encourages participation, like having a buddy system to help people sign up to save, or having a contest among work groups.

 - Contributing matched savings amounts or a bonus for opening an account can help reinforce the motivation to save.

-While you're talking about saving, take the opportunity to introduce broader financial education and coaching help.
-Connect with local organizations that provide counseling, coaching, workshops, and other activities.
+Your current benefits providers may be able to help you with financial education programs and materials.
+You can also connect with local organizations that provide counseling, coaching, workshops, and other activities.
 Your public library may be able to help refer you to these organizations.

 You might have existing ways to monitor how many people take advantage of benefits programs, including automated savings through your payroll system.
 You might also measure how people interact with the educational materials provided, or the activities you offer to build motivation.